PhD in Intelligent Cyber-Physical Connectors for Digital Twins of Steel Pipes and Structural Hollow Sections

 - The design of experimental programmes to correlate and model sensor data to system performance.

-- The development of novel ‘intelligent’ architectures that fuse sensor data to enable real-time models / digital twins of the process that predict process performance
+- The development of novel ‘intelligent’ digital systems that use sensor data to enable real-time models / digital twins of the process that predict process performance.

-- The development of the architecture into a prototype process for validation
+- The development of the digital system into a prototype process for validation.

 Essential and desirable criteria